johnnyoshika/chrome-extension-itrade-allocation/README.md

-# Scotia iTrade Portfolio Allocation Calculator
+# Portfolio Insight

+## Description
-Chrome extension for calculating Scotia iTrade Portfolio Allocation across multiple portfolios
+Chrome extension for calculating portfolio allocations across multiple brokerages and accounts.

+## Supported Brokerages:

+* Scotia iTrade

 ## Development
 * To adhere to Chrome's strict CSP, we need to pre-compile templates